 'Captain Bailey, there is something that intrigues me about this case that I do not fully understand yet.
 Why, is this case called 'The riddle of the skull murders?'
 I had enquired.

-His response was, 'Those foolish newspapers are to be blamed, for this Detective Crow.
+His response was, 'Those foolish newspapers are to be blamed, for this Inspector Cauvain.
 Ever since the first murder occurred, there was a pattern discovered, with the evidence left behind at the crime scene, a lone skull and a riddle.
 The intrepid editors of the newspapers have attached this silly notion of a satanic cult, behind the unbridled spree of murders in the city'.

 'I am not surprised, since their information is gleaned from pure speculative sources.
 Notwithstanding, we must deal with this spectacle at once, and not let this serious matter be dictated by the newspapers.
 If we allow this to happen, we shall not be able to control the situation for long.
 Therefore we must do all in our powers, to solve this case as soon as possible'.

-'I hope so sir!
+'I hope so!
 We here in London, shall assist you in whatever endeavour necessary to accomplish this immediate task'.

 I was taken to the Cadogan Hotel, where my accommodations for my stay in the city would be.
-I had instructed Harrison my assistant, to advise me if there were any new tidings about the case, while I remained in my chambre of the hotel.
+I had instructed Harrison my assistant, to advise me if there were any new tidings about the case, whilst I remained in my chamber of the hotel.

 I left at once to the crime scene.
 This time the murder scene was Dorset Street, and the murder was even bloodier and grievous—but as with the antecedent murders, nothing was purloined.
 When I arrived at the scene, there was a throng of onlookers gazing at the police and the crime scene.

 Dorset Street was popular for the manifold thieves and wappened courtesans, who caroused the night in this area of the East End.
-There was an inscription written on a wall, by the presumed killer.
-Was there a cryptic message, behind this inscription?
-Did it have an ostensible validity or was this only verbiage?
+There was an inscription written on a wall, by the presumed killer of Shakespeare's play Julius Caesar.
+Was there a cryptic message, behind this famous inscription?
+Did it have an ostensible validity or was this only verbiage expressed surreptitiously?

 'Who is it in the press that calls on me?
 I hear a tongue shriller than all the music!
 Beware the ides of March'.

-My immediate thought that concerned afterwards, was preventing the press from sensationalising this horrific murder.
+The immediate thought that had concerned me afterwards, was preventing the press from sensationalising this horrific murder.
 I ordered the press back, and I knew that I had relatively little time, before the morning papers would publish the murder.